Can plants grow with LED lights?

 Does LED brightness affect plant growth?

 LEDs are intended to be energy-efficient alternatives to incandescent light bulbs.
-But, the introduction of the LED bulb market changed how we shop for bulbs.
+But, introducing the LED bulb market changed how we shop for bulbs.

-Watts are an indicator of brightness.
+Watts is an indicator of brightness.
 As for color temperature, it is the Kelvin Scale.

 As for plants, they rely on it for energy.